The Thousand Tiny Surrenders of Burnout

 Recognising Burnout Before It's Too Late

-Remember those three components of burnout identified by Freudenberger?
-When theory becomes reality, they manifest in unmistakable ways.
+Remember those three components of burnout identified by Freudenberger?¹ When theory becomes reality, they manifest in unmistakable ways.

 Emotional exhaustion is feeling drained before your day begins.
 Small tasks become mountains.
-I got worked up one day about walking down the road to get a blood test.
+I got worked up one day when I needed to walk down the road to get a blood test—something I had done without a thought at least 10 times before.

 Depersonalisation transforms your perspective from "this work is challenging" to "this work is pointless."
 You abandon conversations mid-sentence because suddenly, what's the point?
-The filter between your brain and mouth dissolves entirely.
+The filter between your brain and mouth dissolves entirely (I'm sorry to all the people that I misspoke to, I really wasn't myself).

 When Burnout Finally Catches Up With You

-When burnout finally catches up with you, it doesn't politely tap you on the shoulder.
-It slams into you at full speed.
+When burnout finally catches up with you, it slams into you at full speed.
 One day you're functioning—the next, you can't remember basic tasks, stare at your screen unable to write a basic email, wondering how you ever understood any of it.

 This is when every cell in your body collectively decides: "Fuck this bullshit.
 I tried to warn you with headaches, with insomnia, with anxiety.
-You ignored every red flag, every distress signal, every plea for mercy.
-So now I'm shutting down completely until you have no choice but to listen."
+You ignored every red flag, every distress signal, every plea to stop and consider.
+So now I'm shutting down completely until you have no choice but to listen."⁷

 First Steps Toward Recovery